lemire/talks/2023/performance/performance.md

 # Tiny functions

-Incertitude principle: by measuring you are affecting the execution so that you cannot measure safely tiny functions.
+Uncertainty principle: by measuring you are affecting the execution so that you cannot measure safely tiny functions.

 ---